jeff4/bionotes.github.io/index.md

 	* 432 / 3 = 144 amino acids
 	* At the end is a poly(A) tail starting at the stop codon AUG which is the beginning of the terminating polyadylation site

-### Mutations of &#946;-Globin
+### Mutations of the &#946;-Globin transcript
 * GAG encodes glutamic acid.
 Consider the possible mutation which turns it to GAA, which also codes for GLU.
 Since no change, this is called a *silent substitution*.
 * What if GAG is mutated to GAT aka GAU?
 Now we are coding for aspartic acid (Asp) instead of Glu.
-We call this a *missense change*; not a silent substitution b/c the amino acid coded is actually different.
+We call this a conservative *missense change*; not a silent substitution b/c the amino acid coded is actually different.
 However, since both Asp and Glu are both negatively charged polar residues, probably the function doesn't change that much.
+Similarly, if we change leucine to isoleucine probably not a huge change.
+* Imagine GAG changed to GTG; this means Glu turns into valine (Val).
+Big change from a negatively charged polar (aka hydrophilic) Glu to a hydrophobic (aka nonpolar) Val residue.
+This is probably a **nonconservative** missense change.
+	* The problem with this is that now the nonpolar hydrophobic Val residues attach to similar hydrophobic patch on each &#945;-Globin subunit.
+As a result, instead of small circular clean tetramers, hemoglobins become these long chains of back-to-back &#945; and &#946; subunits.
+	* This forms long rods inside the red blood cell, turning the overall RBC into a sickle shape: [causing](https://www.nature.com/scitable/topicpage/genetic-mutation-441/) [sickle cell anemia](https://en.wikipedia.org/wiki/Sickle_cell_disease#Genetics)!

 ## Lecture 15: Cloning - Purifying a Gene
 ## Lecture 16: Finding a Specific Gene in the Library